-- 7. Confirm Installation.
-On the Ready to Install the Program page click the Install button to start the installation or the Back button to return to any of the previous pages and modify the installation settings. - 8.
-Copying Files.
-The Copying Files page shows the overall progress of the installation.
-Click the Cancel button to abort the setup. - 9.
-Finishing the Installation.
+- 7. On the Ready to Install the Program page click Install to start the installation or Back to return to any of the previous pages and modify the installation settings. - 8.
 The Final page reports the end of the setup process.
-Click the Finish button to complete the wizard.
+Click Finish to complete the wizard.